 Information on data protection regarding our data processing in accordance with Articles (Art.)
 13, 14 and 21 of the Basic Data Protection Regulation (DSGVO)

 We take data protection seriously and hereby inform you about how we process your data and which claims and rights you are entitled to according to the data protection regulations.
 Valid from 25 May 2018.

 1. Body responsible for data processing and contact details

 Responsible body in terms of data protection law

 Contact details of our data protection officer:

-2. Purposes and legal basis up which we process your data
+2. Purposes and legal basis upon which we process your data

 We process personal data in accordance with the provisions of the Basic Data Protection Regulation (DSGVO), the Federal Data Protection Act (BDSG) and other applicable data protection regulations (details below).
 Which data is processed in detail and how it is used depends largely on the services requested or agreed upon in each case.
 Further details or additions regarding the purposes of data processing can be found in the respective contract documents, forms, a declaration of consent and/or other information provided to you (e.g. in the context of the use of our website or our terms and conditions).
 In addition, this privacy information may be updated from time to time, as you can see on our website www.santanderassetmanagement.de.